 The best way to find out which foods trigger inflammation for you is to do an AIP elimination diet.
 To do an elimination diet, you first eliminate all of these foods and then slowly add them back in to see which you notice those cause symptoms.
 This way, you can still include some of these foods which do not affect you personally.

-The best foods for Hashimoto’s disease and thyroid health mainly consist of lean proteins, leafy greens, fruits, healthy fats, and certain vegetables.
+The best foods for Hashimoto’s and thyroid health mainly consist of lean proteins, leafy greens, fruits, healthy fats like those found in coconut milk or avocados, fermented foods, and certain vegetables.
 Good lean proteins include salmon, turkey, shrimp, and chicken breast.

 An Example Day with AIP